WaveHack/IssueBot/issuebot/README.md

 You can search for existing issues with:

 ```
-!searchissues repo query
+!searchissues user/repo query
 ```

+Note the user/repo parameter here.
+Unlike with creating an issue, you need to provide the full repository path.

-Same with creating an issue, repo is optional if you have set a default.
+Same with creating an issue, user/repo is optional if you have set a default repository.